Moore Theological College: History

 The site on which the college reopened in 1891 has expanded considerably since then.
 Numerous adjacent buildings have been acquired or built.
 The Broughton Knox Teaching Centre was opened in 1994.
-In 2017 a major new building was opened which houses, amongst other things, the Donald Robinson Library and Marcus Loane Hall.
+In 2017, a major new building was opened that houses, amongst other things, the Donald Robinson Library and Marcus Loane Hall.

-By 1985 the Donald Robinson Library held 90,000 books and it has since grown to contain close to 300,000 works including numerous manuscripts and other items of significance to Anglican, Australian and Evangelical history.
-In recent years it has developed a significant body of electronic resources and a growing collection of rare books, including the Latimer Library, which was once housed in Latimer House Oxford and was acquired by the library in 2020.
-In the 1970s the college established its own theological bookstore, I.M.P.A.C.T.
+By 1985, the Donald Robinson Library held 90,000 books, and it has since grown to contain close to 300,000 works, including numerous manuscripts and other items of significance to Anglican, Australian and Evangelical history.
+In recent years, it has developed a significant body of electronic resources and a growing collection of rare books, including the Latimer Library, which was once housed in Latimer House Oxford and was acquired by the library in 2020.
+In the 1970s, the college established its own theological bookstore, I.M.P.A.C.T.
 Books, which was later renamed MooreBooks.
 With the advent of internet books sales, Moore Books became financial unsustainable and was closed in 2012.

-Well-known Moore College theologians and writers have included Broughton Knox, Donald Robinson, Paul Barnett, Peter Jensen, Graeme Goldsworthy, Peter O'Brien, David Peterson, Barry Webb, John Woodhouse, Peter Bolt, Mark D. Thompson, Andrew G. Shead, and Edward Loane.
+Well-known Moore College theologians and writers have included Broughton Knox, Donald Robinson, Paul Barnett, Peter Jensen, Graeme Goldsworthy, Peter O'Brien, David Peterson, Barry Webb, John Woodhouse, Peter Bolt, Mark D. Thompson, Andrew G. Shead, Paul R. Williamson, Edward Loane and Tony Payne.
 Through the influence of Moore College, Sydney Anglicanism has maintained its distinctive Evangelical perspective within worldwide Anglicanism.

-In 2021 Moore College received approval to develop new student accommodation for 91 students to replace the existing John Chapman House on the corner of City Road and Carillon Avenue in Newtown, New South Wales.
+In 2021, Moore College received approval to develop new student accommodation for 91 students to replace the existing John Chapman House on the corner of City Road and Carillon Avenue in Newtown, New South Wales.

 Annual events

-In 1977 the college began to host an annual lecture series, the Annual Moore College Lectures which have been a showcase of leading contemporary biblical and theological scholarship, and most of which have been subsequently published.
-International guests who have contributed to the lecture series have included J. I. Packer, F. F. Bruce, D. A. Carson, Kenneth Kantzer, Henri Blocher, Mike Ovey, Ashley Null, Gerald Bray, Michael Horton, Kevin Vanhoozer, Carl Trueman and James Hely Hutchinson.
+In 1977, the college began to host an annual lecture series: the Annual Moore College Lectures, which have been a showcase of leading contemporary biblical and theological scholarship, and most of which have been subsequently published.
+International guests who have contributed to the lecture series have included J. I. Packer, F. F. Bruce, D. A. Carson, Kenneth Kantzer, Henri Blocher, Mike Ovey, Ashley Null, Gerald Bray, Michael Horton, Kevin Vanhoozer, Carl Trueman, James Hely Hutchinson and Thomas R. Schreiner.
 Past and present Moore College faculty have also contributed to this lecture series.

-Also in the late 1970s, an annual school of theology began to be held which enabled faculty and graduates to explore subjects of interest and importance in the wider Christian community.
+Also in the late 1970s, an annual school of theology began to be held that enabled faculty and graduates to explore subjects of interest and importance in the wider Christian community.
 Subjects treated have included the church, the Spirit, the ethics of life and death, biblical theology, justification, emotions in the Christian life, a celebration of the John Calvin Quincentenary (2009), the Quincentenary of the Reformation (2017), and various books of the Bible (incl.
 Galatians, Exodus, and the Psalms).
 The school still continues as a biennial School of Biblical Theology.